 - has a library providing current information and documentation from both national and international experts;

 - awards a Dissertation Prize for the most valuable doctoral theses on the subject of arts, culture and related policy;

 - organizes symposia, expert meetings and (international) conferences;

 - publishes books and the Boekman, the foundation's journal on arts, culture and related policy;

 The Supervisory Board of the Boekman foundation includes representatives from the social sectors management and policy, education and research, and the arts and culture.
 The members are appointed following discussions with the Association of Dutch Local Municipalities, the Inter-Provincial Consultation on Welfare, the Cultural Council, the Association of Collaborating Dutch Universities, the Federation of Dutch Trade Unions, the Federation of Artists' Associations, the Dutch Museum Society, and the National Coordinating Committee for the Protection of Monuments and Historic Buildings.

 European Association of Cultural Researchers e.V.
-(ECURES)
+(ECURES, now ERICarts Network)

 The main goal of the Association was to establish an "interdisciplinary institute for basic and applied research in the cultural and media fields" (Art.
 2.3 of the Statute of 1993), a mission which was achieved in 2004 and 2005, following the Assemblies in Berlin and Amsterdam.
 Members of the Association share the common objective of advancing cultural research through conferences, publications and other means.
-ECURES participates in the decision-making process of the Institute and members take part in its comparative research projects.
-Since a few years, ECURES placed emphasis on taking care of the interests of experts collaborating in the Compendium of Cultural Policies and Trends in Europe.
+ECURES participated in the decision-making process of the Institute and members take part in its comparative research projects.
+Since 2005, ECURES placed emphasis on taking care of the interests of experts collaborating in the Compendium of Cultural Policies and Trends in Europe.

-The mission of the ECURES e.V. is to:
+The mission of the Association is to: